Let’s summarize. The beheadings were the featured entertainment of the time (3D IMAX theaters did not exist during those times). The jewels

 There is not too much action going on either.
 Although I wonder if Jason Statham would make for a good Duke of York and such?
 There was some spear poking on horses.
 As the crowd of watchers gasped in disbelief one poke even put the King in danger of getting hurt.
 He had survived, or otherwise I can’t imagine what would happen for the right to fight for the throne.
 There was an arm wrestling match for the right to come back to court.
 But there were no special effects.
 No 3D or 4D glasses wearing kind of action.

 It is certainly not the powerlessness of the position of women that is lauded, is it?
 This was especially true of the numerous starlets that took up the Queen’s seat (There were 6 marriages, allegedly).
 I have lost track of the bed laying and the illegitimate children.
-Not to mention the inability to breath – the corsets!
-And what was with the obsession to have a male heir, legitimate or otherwise?
+Not to mention the inability to breath – the corsets

 I am truly enthralled as I watch the reruns of the first season on BBC America.
 I cannot wait for the Borgias to start!